How These 4 Home Building Materials Impact Your Property’s Insurance

 4. Exterior Insulation And Finish System

-The EIFS system consists of an insulation board adhered to the external wall surface using a specially designed adhesive, a water-resistant base coat placed over the insulation, and a finish coat.
+EIFS comprises an insulation board firmly attached to the exterior wall using specially formulated adhesive, followed by the application of a water-resistant base coat over the insulation, topped off with a finishing coat.

 Conclusion